yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Screen showing YAML code highlighted for indent check in YAML Editor.](images/stepbystep/media/image1015.png "1015 review!")

 8. The task you just added needs one additional property added in order to be able to execute properly.
+We could have added this property using the UI, but let's modify the taks by editing the YAML directly.

+    In the editor, modify the following:
+    - change the **downloadPath** property to *'$(Build.ArtifactStagingDirectory)'*
-Let's modify the taks by editing the YAML directly.
-In the editor, add a property **artifactName* to the **DownloadBuildArtifact** task you just added, and set the value to *"drop"*:
+    - add a property *artifactName* to the task you just added, just under *downloadPath*, and set this new property to *"drop"*.

+    Your Download Task  now matches the artifact staging directory that the Publish task above uses during the build stage.

+    Your YAML should now look like this:

     ![Screen showing YAML code highlighted on artifactName property for value edit in the YAML Editor.](images/stepbystep/media/image1016.png "1016 review!")